 How long do sessions typically last?

-We recommend leaving about two hours for drug assisted sessions.
-How long any you might take in a session will depend on your nervous system and how your body interacts with cannabis or ketamine.
+We recommend leaving about 90 minutes for medicine assisted sessions, and sometimes they can go a bit longer.
+Your nervous system and how your body interacts with cannabis or ketamine is a factor.
 We provide ten to fifteen minutes of discussion and integration after the active processing phase of the session comes to a close.

 How Many Sessions Will You Need?

-The answer depends on what you are bringing to the table.
-Here is the rule of thumb: with a basically good childhood and attuned parenting as a background, and within that framework you have a stressful traumatic period or event, the course of treatment is shorter, roughly around 6 sessions.
+It is safe to say that PSIP is faster than talk therapy at working through issues.
+With a basically good childhood and attuned parenting as a background, and within that framework you have a stressful traumatic period or event, the course of treatment is shorter.

 Sessions are typically held once a week for best results, though they can be held more frequently or every other week depending on your own tolerances.

 Do people need to be consciously aware of their trauma to process it using this method?